 LEYTON GIRLS BECOMING 'CONFIDENT CITIZENS'

+Creating a comfortable environment for girls to play football in can help them grow into “strong, confident citizens”.
 That’s the view of Louise McGing, club secretary for AFC Leyton Girls in East London which is one of the UK’s few all-female community football clubs.

 The club was created in 2015 through the belief that participation in sport can be transformative for girls and young women.
+Read the full story.

 SUPPORTING YOUNG MOTORISTS IN CROYDON

+The importance of providing young people with opportunities to let off steam has been underlined by an innovative motorsport programme in south London.
 The Croydon Auto Bikes Scheme (CABS), has been running for more than 20 years and offers a variety of activities using motorbikes as a tool to engage positively with young people, helping them break the cycle of anti-social and criminal behaviour.